StanfordGeospatialCenter/SGC-3-Things/README.md

  3 things you can do to jumpstart your use of spatial data in your research and teaching at Stanford (plus more if we have time!).

+ If you have any trouble getting into any of these resources, reach out to us at stanford-geospatial@stanford.edu

 ## https://earthworks.stanford.edu

 * Basic search